Hi, I’m Rod. Thanks for checking out my website and for learning more about the team that helps me keep all of our sites and blogs working.

 This is the area I enjoy writing about the most.
 I love digital marketing and is where I have invested most of my time in the last 10+ years.
 I currently own a small Digital Marketing Agency in Maryland where we specialize in Search Engine Optimization (SEO), Social Media Marketing (SMM), Brand Building & Online Reputation Management, and Paid Advertising.
 I absolutely love this industry.

-I’m obsessed with great leadership.
+I’m obsessed with great leadership and self-development.
 In my years as first a supervisor, then a manager and later evolving into a leader (someone who can effectively inspire others to do great things), I was lucky to have had this experience.
-I’m grateful for the opportunity employees gave me to not only work alongside them, but to also learn from them and their skills.
+I’m grateful for the opportunity employees gave me to not only work alongside them but to also learn from them and their skills.
 I enjoyed inspiring them to continually improve everything we did, as a team.
 They were a great inspiration for me as well.
 There’s no better feeling than putting together an effective team of people who can get things done.

 Another one of my passions is design.
-I love anything to do with visual design, aesthetics, animation, photoshop, 3D graphics, drawing, computer aided drafting, home design & modeling, photography, vector graphics, 3D software, layouts, geometries, shapes, colors etc. I still spend a lot of time creating graphics and different kinds of designs for my projects.
+I love anything to do with visual design, aesthetics, animation, photoshop, 3D graphics, drawing, computer-aided drafting, home design & modeling, photography, vector graphics, 3D software, layouts, geometries, shapes, colors etc. I still spend a lot of time creating graphics and different kinds of designs for my projects.
 Whether I’m creating an image for a blog post, deciding on the layout for a website or creating promotional flyers, I love spending my time in this area.

 This area is very close to my heart.
 For me, it started back in 1995 when my best friend exposed me to Windows 3.1 and a dial-up modem.
 It changed my life!
 So much so, that a few years later I met my wife through America Online, in a chat room!
 True story.
 Later, I started to use AutoCad, MIDI, design websites, coding and eventually building my own computers and servers.
 Today, I love spending time playing around with any kind of (new) technology I can get my hands on.

 Finally, business is something I spend a lot of my time learning about.
 In fact, almost all of the books I read every year somehow tie back to this topic.
-I read anything that helps me improve my sales skills, relationship building, leadership, creating better processes & systems, motivational, developing the right habits, working on discipline, marketing etc. I’ve made a lot of mistakes in business, therefore writing about this topic and sharing it with other entrepreneurs is something I really enjoy.
+I read anything that helps me improve my sales skills, relationship building, leadership, creating better processes & systems, motivational, developing the right habits, working on discipline, marketing, etc. I’ve made a lot of mistakes in business, therefore writing about this topic and sharing it with other entrepreneurs is something I really enjoy.

 I cannot tell you how much frustration, time, stress and energy I’ve had to endure because of this.

 Not long ago I committed to writing an article for a client on a subject I wasn’t familiar with, but felt with a little research I could do a good job.
 It took me 27 hours to write the article.
 TWENTY SEVEN!
 It turned well and ended up being 2,995 words, but it was extremely painful for me.
 I broke the project into 3 or 4 hour chunks, and took about 10 days.
-Although I learned a lot about the subject, I don’t believe it was helpful because its just not my thing and I will never write on that subject again.
+Although I learned a lot about the subject, I don’t believe it was helpful because it’s just not my thing and I will never write on that subject again.

 Don’t do it.
 Go where your passion and genuine interests are.